-*The numbering of Scenarios is different from those given by the IATTC-WCPFC NC Joint WG meeting and is the same as Table 3.
+*The numbering of Scenarios is different from those given by the IATTC-WCPFC NC Joint WG meeting and is the same as Table PBF-03.

 * Recruitment is resampled from historical values.

 Table PBF-05.
 Expected yield for Pacific bluefin tuna (Thunnus orientalis) under various harvesting scenarios based on the base-case model.